akrhythm20/biCaption/README.md

 # Photoshop

-Codeflow and system architecture to be shared soon.
+Codeflow and system architecture to be shared soon 😉.